Ed-Wares/Cubey/README.md

 # Cubey
-Cubey is a basic OpenGL Application written in C++.
+Cubey is a basic cross-platform OpenGL Application written in C++.
 It simply displays a rotating cube (named Cubey), which can be rotated further using the keyboard arrow keys.
 The example also renders a simple text overlay above the cube.
-The application is using more modern OpenGL 3.3 with shaders for both the cube and the text.
+The application loads a smiley face texture on one side of the cube.
+This was written using more modern OpenGL 3.3 with shaders for both the cube and the text.

 ### Demo